So, you’re ready to get Medicare. Will Medicare just start at 65 without your input? There’s a simple way to find out.

 If you develop a medical condition before turning 65 that would qualify you for Medicare, such as ESRD, you can decline to purchase Medicare.

-If you decide to purchase private insurance once you’re eligible for Medicare – unless you’re continuing your employer-sponsored insurance that qualifies you for a Special Enrollment Period – then you’ll have to pay the costly late enrollment penalty once you do apply.
+If you decide to purchase private insurance once you’re eligible for Medicare – unless you’re continuing the employer-sponsored insurance that qualifies you for a Special Enrollment Period – then you’ll have to pay the costly late enrollment penalty once you do apply.

 If you’re nearing the age of 65, then it’s important you start considering your Medicare coverage.